 Even though massive tourism threatens to take away some of its personality, it’s still home to some top-notch beaches in the world.
-There’s nothing wrong in saving two of three days to lay on one or more of them.
+There’s nothing wrong in saving 2 or 3 days to lay on them.
 It’s the perfect farewell to Portugal!

-While Faro is the only international airport in the region and it has some beautiful almost-deserted islands around – like the stunning Ilha do Farol, by all means don’t stick to this city.
+Faro is the only international airport in the region and it might be convenient to return back home.
+However there are much more beautiful places in Algarve, including some almost-deserted islands around – like the stunning Ilha do Farol.
+By all means don’t stick to Faro.

-Avoid the booze hotspots of Algarve: Albufeira and Vilamoura .
-Around Portimão there are excellent beach options like Praia do Vau or Praia dos Três Irmãos.
+A slightly better option is Portimão, where there are excellent beach options: Praia do Vau or Praia dos Três Irmãos.

-For a more tranquil place go to Lagos.
-Even though my top beach there has suffered a massive reengineering project which made it unrecognizable, there are some other great options around like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where some are still looking for Maddie McCann.
+There are some other great options around Lagos town like Praia do Camilo, Praia dos Pinheiros or Praia da Luz – where they say some are still looking for Maddie McCann.

 Check the road trip map for other suggestions for beaches in Algarve.